 Home > Fitness & Health > Health Library > Temporomandibular Disorders: Dental Splints

 Dental splints are the most common dental treatment for temporomandibular disorders (TMDs).
 These splints are used for short periods of time.
 They don't cause permanent changes in the teeth or jaw.

 Dental splints, also called occlusal splints, include bite plates and mouth guards.
 They are custom-made by a dentist.
 They are typically made of clear plastic.
 They fit between and over the upper and lower teeth.

 Dental splints can help ease muscle tension and stabilize the jaw.
-They do this by preventing > grinding and clenching of the jaw (bruxism) that might be causing muscle tension and pain. > > Splints are worn mostly at night, because people tend to clench or grind their teeth during sleep. > It may not be easy to get used to wearing and caring for your splint, but it is an important > treatment that may last for 3 months or more. > > In cases of disc displacement and muscle spasm, you may be advised to wear a splint during the day > and at night for about 2 weeks, and then only at night during times of stress and pain.
-This may > allow a displaced disc to return to its normal position.
+They do this by preventing grinding and clenching of the jaw (bruxism) that might be causing muscle tension and pain.

+Splints are worn mostly at night.
+That's because people tend to clench or grind their teeth during sleep.
+It may not be easy to get used to wearing and caring for your splint, but it's an important treatment that may last for 3 months or more.

+In cases of disc displacement and muscle spasm, you may be advised to wear a splint during the day and at night for about 2 weeks, and then only at night during times of stress and pain.
+This may allow a displaced disc to return to its normal position.

 Many people who have TMDs find splint therapy helpful for treating pain and muscle tension.

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineMartin J. Gabica MD - Family Medicine

 Medical Review:Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine

 To learn more about Healthwise, visit Healthwise.org.